Teaching Media Literacy

 Audience: Perfect for schoolteachers who want to integrate media literacy and digital citizenship into their curriculum.

-General prerequisites: Open to educators with basic computer literacy and an interest in teaching digital skills.
-Participants are encouraged to bring real-world examples or challenges to workshop collaboratively.
+General prerequisites: Open to educators with basic computer skills and an interest in digital education.
+Participants are encouraged to bring real classroom challenges for collaborative discussion, in line with the practical focus of erasmus teacher training courses.

 Maximum number of participants: 20